mstagg/nhl-scraper-poc/README.md

 This repo does not include any attempt to provision AWS environments, due to time constraints.
 However, each service is written to function as an [AWS Lambda](https://aws.amazon.com/lambda/) or a composition of lambdas.
 The code included in this repository attempts to mock remote services that would be leveraged in a production implementation.
 As such, the design below attampts to explain how this architecture would work if it was "properly" implemented in an AWS enviornment.

+This design is intended to scale well, be cost efficient, and simple.
+By leveraging lambdas and step-functions, we are able to only run services when games are running, without any wasted compute time or costs.

 ### Architecture

 This repo consists of three main parts: